AbhimanyuRajesh26/wake-my-nas/README.md

 ## Keywords

-Wake-on-LAN, WoL, NAS automation, Synology wake, network storage, automatic wake, Mac sleep wake, LaunchAgent, magic packet, server wake, home server, network attached storage, macOS automation
+Wake-on-LAN, WoL, server automation, automatic wake, Mac sleep wake, LaunchAgent, magic packet, home server, macOS automation, desktop wake, remote wake

+---

+## Acknowledgments

+Thanks to the r/synology community for valuable feedback about NAS reliability and helping refine the use cases for this tool.

 ---